Kosovo Visitor Guide and Photo Gallery

 As a part of our Arizona State University engineering program, all seniors must participate in a year-long group project called Capstone.
 Throughout the year, our group of four students created a project focused on our interest in cybersecurity.
 We were selected to present our project at a local security conference in Arizona.
 While at the conference, we were approached by a cybersecurity professional from Kosovo.
 He was organizing a conference in his home country and invited us to present our project.

 Being invited to present at an international conference was a huge honor, but the timing could not have been worse.
 The Kosovo conference was during finals week of our senior year.
-What made it impossible to resist was the conference invitation covered the cost of our flights and hotels.
+What made it impossible to resist was the conference invitation covering the cost of our flights and hotels.
 That sealed the deal; there was no way we were missing out on this fantastic opportunity.

 While Ryan wasn’t as familiar with the area, Megi is from Albania and knew about Kosovo as it is one of Albania’s neighbors.
 As well, one of the official languages of Kosovo is Albanian.
 The conference was held in Prishtina (Pristina/Pristine, the spelling differs based on region and language), the capital of Kosovo.